AndreaKvc/PDF-Manipulation/README.md

 Re-arranging pages in pdf file,
 Read metadate of the PDF file,
-Add Metadata to the PDF files (e.g. Title, Author, etc.), Rotating Pages - Potrait to Landscape,
+Add Metadata to the PDF files (e.g. Title, Author, etc.), Rotating Pages - Potrait to Landscape.